Eligibility criteria

 Recognises tourism businesses that excel in providing an inclusive customer experience, particularly for those with accessibility requirements.

-Business Events Venue of the year – VE
+Business Events Venue Award – VE

 • Businesses whose main offer is holiday parks, sites, villages, camping and glamping